JacobPulk/art/README.md

 - ### create a version + image

-In order to produce a new version for an artist, the program will create and discard random new versions until it finds one that meets the requirements set in your [Settings](#5-settings).
+In order to produce a new version of an artist, the program will create and discard random new versions until it finds one that meets the requirements set in your [Settings](#5-settings).
 When it does, it will have that version of the artist create a new image.
 <br>
 `belize` will create a new version of the artist named "belize".
 <br>